Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 M2 Money Supply & Dollar Liquidity

-As of Feb 2026, US M2 money supply stands at $22.67T, with year-over-year growth of +4.9% — Moderate — M2 growing below 5% YoY.
+As of May 2026, US M2 money supply stands at $23.05T, with year-over-year growth of +5.6%, Expansive — M2 growing above 5% YoY.
 M2 is the Fed's broadest measure of dollar liquidity: currency in circulation plus checking, savings, and money market deposits.
 When M2 expands rapidly, more dollars are created and some portion flows into digital-dollar instruments including stablecoins.
-The 2022–23 M2 contraction — the first since the 1930s — coincided with the sharpest stablecoin supply drawdown on record.
+Notable episodes visible on the chart: the 2020–21 COVID-era surge when M2 grew +25% YoY at its peak, the fastest expansion since the post-WWII demobilisation; the 2022–23 contraction that was the first since the 1930s and coincided with the sharpest stablecoin supply drawdown on record (from ~$180B to ~$130B); and the resumed growth from mid-2024 as the Fed paused tightening, which preceded the current stablecoin expansion cycle by roughly 6 months.
+ECB Working Paper 3199 (Altavilla et al.)[1] discusses how stablecoin issuance interacts with monetary transmission; M2 is one of several aggregates that contextualise that channel, not a direct measure of stablecoin demand.
 Data from FRED (series M2SL), updated monthly from Jan 2020.

 M2 Money Supply